A grand jury charged Comey with 2 criminal counts — but rejected a third. Here's what they say.

 Grand jury rejects a charge against Comey

-A majority of the Alexandria, Virginia-based grand jury that reviewed the Comey matter voted not to charge him with one of the three counts presented by prosecutors, according to a form that was signed by the grand jury's foreperson and filed in court Thursday.
+A majority of the Alexandria, Virginia-based grand jury that reviewed the Comey matter voted not to charge him with one of the three counts presented by prosecutors, according to a form that was signed by the grand jury's foreperson and filed in court.

 In order for federal prosecutors to criminally indict somebody, they need to convince most members of a 23-person grand jury that they have "probable cause" to believe a crime was committed — a much lower bar than the one needed to convict somebody.